1iveowl/SocketLite.PCL/README.md

-#SocketLite Xamarin PCL: iOS, UWP, Android and .NET 4.5+
+#SocketLite Xamarin PCL

 This project is a fork that build upon the fantastic work done one [Socket for PCL](https://github.com/rdavisau/sockets-for-pcl).

 Why this fork?
 Two reasons:

  1. The original Socket for PCL delivers great broad cross-platform support.
-SocketLite PCL only covers .NET 4.5+, UWP, iOS and Android, making it simpler but also more narrow in scope.
+SocketLite PCL only covers .NET 4.5+, UWP, iOS and Android.

- 2. SocketLite has been refactored to use Reactive Extensions (Rx) internally as well as externally - i.e. this PCL requires Rx.
+ 2. SocketLite has been refactored to use Reactive Extensions (Rx) internally as well as externally.

-To overarching purpose of a PCL like this is to make it easie to write socket code in PCL, simplifying cross-platform usage of socket..
+The purpose of this PCLis to make it easy to write cross platform socket code.
+For example [Simple Http Listener](https://github.com/1iveowl/Simple-Http-Listener-PCL) is written using SocketLite.PCL

 This library is based on "Bait and Switch" pattern.
-I would strongly recommend to read this short and great blog post to get an understanding of this pattern before trying to contribute or edit in the SocketLite PCL code-base: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/)
+It is strongly recommend to read this short and great blog post to get an good understanding of this pattern before contributing to the SocketLite PCL code-base: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/)

 Get SocketLite.PCL in NuGet: ````Install-Package SocketLite.PCL````